mixxxdj/manual/source/chapters/user_interface.rst

   .. seealso:: For an explanation of why you should set your gains this way, see
                :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.

-**Head Gain Knob**
-  This knob controls the gain applied to the headphone output signal that Mixxx sends to your sound card.
-Generally, this knob should not be adjusted.
-To adjust the volume in your headphones, adjust your sound card's gain on the headphone output.
-Most external sound cards have a gain knob specifically for the headphone jack.
-If you use an onboard sound card for your headphones, adjust the gain control in your :term:`OS <operating system>` mixer program.
-  If your sound card only has one gain knob that controls both the main output and the headphone output, then adjust the :guilabel:`Head Gain` knob in Mixxx to control the volume of your headphones without affecting your main output.

- .. note:: Not all controls may be present in all skins anymore.
-However, these controls can be mapped to keyboards and MIDI controllers.
-See this `guide. <https://github.com/mixxxdj/mixxx/wiki/mixxxcontrols>`_

 .. _interface-sampler: